|

 browser has historical y been vulnerable to

 malware.
-Free programs like SpywareBlaster,
+Free programs like SpywareBlaster

-BHODemon, and others help
+and SpywareGuard help

 prevent and fix these problems.